 How does a sunburn lead to skin cancer?

 When your skin becomes sunburned, your skin’s blood vessels dilate, which leads to redness, inflammation and swelling.
 Your body sends immune cells to repair the damage.
-While some skin cells can be repaired, some die off.
+Some skin cells can be repaired and some die off.
 Others may have DNA mutations that can’t be fixed.
 These effects age your skin and can lead to skin cancer.

 A note from Cleveland Clinic